1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 "I, like many others, ran for safety," when the shooting began, Lucas said.

-In a message directed at the city's residents, the mayor said he is angry adding that he's "heartbroken."
+In a message directed at the city's residents, the mayor said he is angry and "heartbroken."

 "This is a day that a lot of people look forward to, something they remember for a lifetime.
 What they shouldn't have to remember is the threat of gun violence marring a day like this, injuring them and their families," he said.

-Missouri Gov. Mike Parson and first lady Teresa Parson as well as Kansas Gov. Laura Kelly were in attendance at the parade when shots were heard.
+They included Missouri Gov. Mike Parson and first lady Teresa Parson, as well as Kansas Gov. Laura Kelly.

 "State law enforcement personnel are assisting local authorities in response efforts.
-As we wait to learn more, our hearts go out to the victims," Gov. Parson said on X, formerly Twitter.
+As we wait to learn more, our hearts go out to the victims," Gov. Parson posted on X, formerly Twitter.

 Kelly said she was evacuated from the scene and "out of harm's way."